dtr-org/unit-e-project/specs/spec_v1.0.md

 Votes will be cast with a new type of transaction.
 All votes should be added to the blockchain, regardless of which fork they support.
 We have not yet considered how to incentivize proposers to include votes in their blocks; most likely, we will have to set apart separate space in each block for votes (as opposed to regular transactions).
 For now, we are assuming the (permissioned) proposers will behave properly and include all votes in blocks.

-A validator is also supposed to vote once per epoch, if this does not happen then it will be charged of a non-voter fee for being offline.
+A validator is also supposed to vote once per epoch, if this does not happen then it will be charged of a non-voter penalty for being offline.
 The accumulated fee over time should be then discharged when a node tries to rightfully spend its deposit after logout.
 Then it will not be able to retrieve the full deposit amount but only the portion remaining after the penalty is applied.

 ### 2.1 Vote transactions data
 Vote transactions are going to look very different from a normal transaction because there is no real coin spending but their only purpose is to provide the vote information.